ultrasaw/lambda_alerting/README.md

 - S3 Bucket Policies: S3 ACLs omitted in favour of Bucket Policies, following AWS recommendations.
 - Terraform Code: Each Terraform file contains only the resources necessary for a single 'component' to function, prioritizing readability over compactness that comes with e.g. computed values, for loops etc.
 - Commit Practices: Commits may include changes of multiple files due to the project's scope and team size (1).
+- Non-private IP range: For simplicity sake, Ingress of Security Groups will be monitored for TCP/UDP ports exposed to 0.0.0.0/0 only; this might not equate to a non-private IP range definition of IETF.
+See [Reserved IP ranges](https://en.wikipedia.org/wiki/Reserved_IP_addresses).

 ## Prerequisites
 Ensure access to the aforementioned AWS services, then: